average price of an alternator when to comes to changing

 The car will indicate in different ways depending on the key factors which cause the problems.

-If your car is causing a problem in getting started or suspecting that your cars’ alternator is not in good condition, you should consider changing the alternator.
+If your car is causing a problem in getting started or suspecting that your car’s alternator is not in good condition, you should consider changing it.

-If you observe any symptoms from the followings, head toward your car mechanic to change the alternator.
+If you observe any signs from the following, head toward your car mechanic to change the alternator.

 1. Noises From The Engine